Characters: One Piece: The Seven Warlords of the Sea

 - And now he's issued one to the entire island: With the truth of his rule revealed, they can either come and kill him if they have the fortitude to end the chaos caused by the "Birdcage", or it can come to an end quicker if they collect the bounties he's issued on the heads of the heroes that have been huge Spanners In The Works.

 - Screw the Rules, I Have Connections!: His whole scheme of quitting the Seven Warlords, then claiming it was a mistake and thus still retaining his position, was no simple feat.
 As he considers this, Law realizes that only someone with connections to the Celestial Dragons could pull off such a large-scale deception without any consequences.

-- Screw the Rules, I Make Them!: He doesn't have connections to the Celestial Dragons... he is one (well, technically a former one, but it still leaves him with enough power to do crazy stuff).
+- Screw the Rules, I Make Them!: He's the King of Dressrosa and, along with that, he doesn't just have connections to the Celestial Dragons... he is one (well, technically a former one, but it still leaves him with enough power to do crazy stuff).